 Davis Ford told Village Green that she felt that the original flier is accurate and asked Village Green to “name one thing in the flier that is false.”

 Village Green asked about the phrase “Collum’s plan to kill our fire department,” saying it gave many the impression that the department would cease to exist and and that South Orange would lose fire protection instead of becoming part of a larger Maplewood-South Orange Fire Department.
 (Village Green received queries from residents asking if the firehouse on Sloan Street would be shuttered or if all South Orange firefighters would be fired; neither is a part of the plan.
-In fact, the firehouse will be remain and South Orange firefighters will become employees of the consolidate department and maintain their rank.)
+In fact, the firehouse will be remain and South Orange firefighters will become employees of the consolidated department and maintain their rank.)
 Davis Ford defended the use of the word “kill” in order to “get attention” and said that language in the shared services agreement does use the word “dissolve” in order to allow Maplewood to become the lead agency in the shared agency.

 Village Green asked about the bullet point: “Shifts will reduce from 8 firefighters to 3 firefighters.”